Russell Bufalino: Later years and prison

 Following Barbara's death in June 1959, The Commission recognized Bufalino as the official family boss.

+In the 1950s Bufalino was under frequent surveillance by the FBI.
+He and his associates were tailed when they travelled to Cuba in 1956, here they met Santo Trafficante Jr., staying there for a month.
+Bufalino had interests in a racetrack and in a casino near Havana, later confiscated by Fidel Castro after the Cuban Revolution.
+He and his associates were forced to hide away $450,000.

 In 1972, after singer Al Martino had the role of Johnny Fontane in The Godfather stripped from him and given to Vic Damone, he went to Bufalino, his godfather, who then orchestrated the publication of various news articles that claimed director Francis Ford Coppola was unaware of producer Albert S. Ruddy's having given Martino the part.
 Damone eventually dropped the role because he did not want to provoke the mob, in addition to being paid too little.
 Ultimately, the part of Johnny Fontane was given to Martino.

 On April 20, 1973, Bufalino was arrested in a Scranton nightclub in an FBI raid, charged with interference with interstate commerce, obstruction of justice, gambling and transporting stolen property, but later released on $50,000 bail.

 In 1977, Bufalino was indicted on extortion charges after Jack Napoli, who was in the Witness Protection Program, testified that Bufalino had threatened to kill him for failing to pay a $25,000 debt to a jeweller in New York.
 Once Bufalino was indicted, he took steps to reduce the possibility of further criminal charges.
 He named caporegime Edward Sciandra as the acting boss and removed himself from the day-to-day operations of the family.
 On August 8, 1978, Bufalino was convicted and sentenced to four years imprisonment for his part in the extortion attempt.
 He served almost three years.

 Bufalino was released in May 1981 but was indicted again, this time for conspiring to kill the witness, Napoli.
 The main prosecution witness, Jimmy Fratianno, said that he and Michael Rizzitello had been asked by Bufalino to kill Napoli in 1976.
 In November 1981, Bufalino was sentenced to 10 years' imprisonment, held at United States Penitentiary, Leavenworth.

 Decline and death

 With Bufalino again in prison and the family under federal investigation, the organization's strength began to wane.
 In 1989, Bufalino was released from prison, and the operations of the remainder of the Northeastern family were given to Billy D'Elia.

-On February 25, 1994, Bufalino died of natural causes at Nesbitt Memorial Hospital in Kingston, Pennsylvania, aged 90.
+On February 25, 1994, Bufalino died of natural causes at Nesbitt Memorial Hospital in Kingston, Pennsylvania, at the age of 90.
 He is buried in Denison Cemetery in Swoyersville, Pennsylvania.